Contributions to Luanti

 Other mods I created or maintain include:

-See my ContentDB profile page and the Minetest Wiki user page for a more complete list.
+See my ContentDB profile page and the Luanti Wiki user page for a more complete list.

 Core development

-I have contributed various improvements and bugfixes to Minetest.
+I have contributed various improvements and bugfixes to Luanti.
 Hundreds of changes have been accepted so far and they are all over the place.
 Here’s a list of highlights:

 Documentation

-I have spent a lot of time working on the Minetest Wiki and Minetest Developer Wiki.
+I have spent a lot of time working on the Luanti Wiki and Luanti Developer Wiki.
 I also occasionally added minor improvements to the official Lua API documentation.

 Translations

-I actively maintain the German translation of Minetest and Minetest Game as well as my own projects (games and mods).
-I occasionally contribute translations to other mods in the Minetest community.
+I actively maintain the German translation of Luanti and Minetest Game as well as my own projects (games and mods).
+I occasionally contribute translations to other mods in the Luanti community.

 Development tools

-I maintain Minetest Translation Tools, a set of scripts to create, update, verify and convert the *.tr files.
-These files are used for translations of mods and games in Minetest.
-I’m using these tools all the time when dealing with my Minetest games and mods; they’ve saved so much time.
+I maintain Luanti Translation Tools, a set of scripts to create, update, verify and convert the *.tr files.
+These files are used for translations of mods and games in Luanti.
+I’m using these tools all the time when dealing with my Luanti games and mods; they’ve saved so much time.
 With the checker tool I have uncovered numerous bugs in translation files of several mods.

 The updater tool is a fork from update_translations but I’ve added many features and bugfixes to make it more useful.
-As of October 2023, this tool has been officially included in Minetest.
+As of October 2023, this tool has been officially included in Luanti.

 But it’s always a challenge for developers because we have to define for each biome a heat and humidity value but looking only at number, it’s easy to lose track and get things imbalanced, like biomes may have bad borders (like a desert bordering directly to a cold tundra), or being too large or too small.

-That’s where MiBPoV (the Minetest Biome Point Visualizer) comes into play.
+That’s where LiBPoV (the Luanti Biome Point Visualizer) comes into play.
 I created this tool which makes it easy to visualize the heat and humidity points by putting them on a Voronoi diagram, making it much easier to design good biomes.

 My favourite servers